lsig/OverlayNetwork/README.md

 Finally, we decided that once all the message nodes had sent their _TrafficSummary_ messages, that they would gracefully shut down, closing all connections and stop listening as well, before terminating.
 =======
-To run the bash script which spins up 10 instances of messaging nodes and 1 registry instance you first need to:

-chmod +x run.sh

-Then simply run the script like so:

-./run.sh
->>>>>>> 72adb91 (Add section about running bash script to README)

 # Work methodology

 When we started working on the project, we decided that Logi would be responsible for the [registry.go](./registry/registry.go) part of the code, and Kristófer would be responsible for the [messages.go](./messages/messages.go) part.
 This worked well, as long as we were working on the same functionality at the same time (we met up at RU to work together on the code), as the message nodes and registry are so intertwined.